The St. Pete/Clearwater Craft Beer Trail runs north to south from Tarpon Springs to St. Pete — an hour’s drive, end to end.

 Once the original Tarpon Springs Fire Station in 1909, this building is now home to craft beer created by fishermen and outdoorsmen.
 Located on East Lemon Street only one mile from the world-famous Sponge Docks, you can brush up on local history and listen to what the walls have to say in two tasting rooms.

-You’ll find locally inspired craft beers in a laid back and welcoming tasting room at this micro brewery in the heart of Palm Harbor.
+A microbrewery in the heart of Palm Harbor, a stone's throw from the Pinellas Trail, you'll find locally inspired craft beers in a laid back and welcoming tasting room.
 The industrial-style tasting room features a generous bar and communal tables for gathering with friends.
-Food trucks are featured on select nights to help soak up those delicious hops.

 Beer lovers, bring the wine lovers with you!
 This sweet little spot brews their own craft beer AND makes their own wine.
 Palm Harbor Brewery is an expansion of Two Lions Winery.
 The tasting room is intimate, casual and fun with a quaint outdoor patio and live entertainment on the weekends.
 You’ll feel like you’re at a friend’s house party.